Is Cassava Flour Keto-Friendly?

 More reasons to avoid cassava flour

 Cassava is a significant source of carbs and can spike insulin and blood sugar levels.
-This can contribute to weight gain, inflammation, and hormonal imbalance and may increase the risk of metabolic syndrome and diabetes.
+This can contribute to weight gain, inflammation, and hormonal imbalance, and may increase the risk of metabolic issues.

 “Regularly consuming sugars and carbs can lead to vitamin deficiencies,” explains Dr. Berg.
 “Your body relies on vitamin B1, also known as thiamine, to process carbohydrates, and a high-carb diet can quickly result in vitamin B1 deficiency.”

-And, what’s more, research published in Sustainability found that cassava contains cyanogenic glycosides, a group of sugar-based molecules that can inactivate vitamin B1 in the body.
+What’s more, research published in Sustainability found that cassava contains cyanogenic glycosides, a group of sugar-based molecules that can inactivate vitamin B1 in the body.3

 Because cassava both depletes and inactivates vitamin B1, dietary intake of this root vegetable can greatly increase the risk of thiamine deficiency.